“Stacked” Models

 First year 2021

-Here we use the function detectionHistory() to generate species detection histories that can be used in occupancy analyses, with package unmarked and ubms.
-It generates detection histories in different formats, with adjustable occasion length and occasion start time.
-Notice we firs neet to get the camera operation dates using the function cameraOperation().
+Here we use the function detectionHistory() from the package camtrapR to generate species detection histories that can be used later in occupancy analyses, with package unmarked and ubms. detectionHistory() generates detection histories in different formats, with adjustable occasion length and occasion start time and effort covariates.
+Notice we first need to get the camera operation dates using the function cameraOperation().

 Code